-The 2021 Updated Retreatment Project Agreements is an adjustment and refinement of the 2018 Retreatment Project Agreements based on two-years of operational history.
+The 2021 Updated Retreatment Project Agreements were an adjustment and refinement of the 2018 Retreatment Project Agreements based on two-years of operational history.
 The effect on contracts payable is considered an accounting estimate change and is recognized prospectively.
 The present value of the Chrome Circuit equipment payable and the Credit Facility is adjusted based on the revised future payments discounted by the estimated market rate of 9%.
 The difference of \$4,821 between the revised present value of the Chrome Circuit equipment payable and the Credit Facility, and their carry values was credited to deferred revenue in line with the treatment of the 2018 Retreatment Project Agreements, and will be recognized as revenue based on the material re-mined from the tailings and made available on a per ton basis to the chrome plant over the remaining operations of the Retreatment Project.

-(b) In March 2022, the Company received an additional \$1,176 (ZAR17,054) from Union Goal to further fund the chrome optimization program.
-The present value of the funds received was calculated at \$1,075 with the difference credited to deferred revenue.
+- (b) In March 2022, the Company received an additional \$1,176 (ZAR17,054) from Union Goal to further fund the chrome optimization program.
+The present value of the funds received was calculated at \$1,075 with the difference credited to deferred revenue. - (c) The Company restated revenue and related items associated with the Union Goal Contracts.
+The Company discontinued the recognition of deferred revenue based on quantities re-mined from the tailings, as this method would only be applicable if the chrome concentrate were supplied to Union Goal under the Framework Agreements.
+Amortization of deferred revenue will re-commence when revenue from chrome production under the Union Goal Contracts is recognized (see Note 14).